inglettronald/DulkirMod/README.md

 # This is Dulkir Mod!
-## THIS CONFLICTS with other animation mods, and I don't really intend on fixing it.
+## THIS CONFLICTS with other animation mods, and I don't really intend on fixing it yet.
 Don't even know if that's possible

 Features:
 - Hide Enchant Rune Particles.